tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 new_connection_id (10), as defined in this document.
 The value for the "DTLS-OK" column is "Y".

-IANA has added this RFC as a reference to the "TLS Cipher Suites" Registry along with the following Note:
+IANA has added this RFC as a reference to the "TLS Cipher Suites" registry along with the following Note:

     Any TLS cipher suite that is specified for use with DTLS MUST